-Approximately 96% of the study area consists of agricultural fields and was subject to pedestrian survey at a 5-metre interval in accordance with Section 2.1.1 of the MTCS' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
-The fields were ploughed and disced and allowed to weather sufficiently.
-Conditions were optimal and visibility at the time of assessment was 90%.
-No further archaeological methods were employed since no artifacts were recovered during the pedestrian survey.
-Approximately 3% of the study area consisted of low lying and wet areas which are also depicted in the topographic map (Fig 1).
-These areas were not subject to physical assessment but were photo documented.
+Roughly 60% of the study area consists active agricultural field.
+These areas were subject to pedestrian survey at 5-metre intervals in accordance with Section 2.1.1 of the MHSTCl' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
+Conditions were optimal and visibility at the time of assessment was 85%.
+Approximately 30% of the study area consists of manicured grass, meadow, or woodlot.
+These areas were subject to test pit survey at 5-metre intervals in accordance with Section 2.1.2 of the MHSTCl' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
+No further archaeological methods were employed since no artifacts were recovered during the test pit survey.
+Approximately 3% of the study area consists of visually disturbed areas, including the barn complex in the centre of the study area and paved driveway.
+These areas were visually deemed to be disturbed and to not retain archaeological potential.
+These areas were not assessed but were subjected to photo documented.
+Roughly 7% of the study area consists of low-lying and wet.
+These areas were not deemed to retain archaeological potential.
+These areas were not assessed but were subjected to photo documented.